gracca/Remove-files-with-suffix/README.md

 How to install/uninstall manually
 ---------------------------------

-Copy this script to nautilus scripts directory:
+Copy this script to Nautilus scripts directory:

 	$ cp remove-files-with-suffix ~/.gnome2/nautilus-scripts/